The Lost Garden

 The beauty of the palace glowing in the early morning sunlight.

-Then, speechless with happiness, they saw the most wonderful thing of all:
+Then, speechless with happiness, they saw the most wonderful thing of

 the golden gate was wide open and there stood the Prince and his Father,